-37. No development shall take place until a scheme for the treatment of the Public Right(s) of Way has been submitted and approved in writing by the Local Planning Authority.
+37. No development within plots 2, 3 and 4 as shown on Drg No: 20011 PL07 Rev: C, excluding demolition, shall take place until a scheme for the treatment of the Public Right(s) of Way has been submitted and approved in writing by the Local Planning Authority.
 Such a scheme shall include a detailed design for the relocation and reconstruction of the diverted bridleway R119, provision for management during construction, fencing, surfacing (which will be tarmacadam), width (which will be 3m), structures, signing and landscaping (including one metre verge each side) in accordance with the principles set out in the Leicestershire County Council's Guidance Notes for Developers and Drawing Title SD/11/6 (Revision D) of the Leicestershire Highways Design Guide.
-The diverted bridleway shall be constructed in accordance with the approved details and completed to the satisfaction of the Local Planning Authority and made available for public use prior to the closure of the existing Bridleway.
+The diverted bridleway shall be constructed in accordance with the approved details and completed to the satisfaction of the Local Planning Authority and made available for public use prior to the closure of the existing Bridleway